 About the Ride

-This family-friendly two-day weekend ride on a smoothly paved Rail-to-Trail is perfect for new and experienced riders alike with its flat terrain and no traffic!
+This two-day weekend ride is on a smoothly paved Rail-to-Trail with largely flat terrain and very little traffic!
 The trail takes you through beautiful secluded forests and rural landscapes just when the leaves should be beginning to change.
 It’s gorgeous and a cyclist’s dream.

 For years we have helped scores of cyclists take amazing trips ranging from 1-10 weeks long, but this has become our first weekend ride.
 We wanted to help more cyclists become acquainted with our events and provide another opportunity for our tight-knit alumni to get back together.
-This will be the 3rd year we have done this ride, with about 40-50 participating in each of the first two years.
+This will be the 5th year we have done this ride.

 The ride starts and finishes in Mableton, Georgia (near Atlanta) and goes to the Alabama state line and beyond.
 In Alabama the trail name changes to the Chief Ladiga Trail.
 The lovely Chief Ladiga Campground about 7 miles past the state line is where we will spend the night.

-The ride lets riders choose for the first day whether to go 64 or 101 miles (a metric century or a century ride!), and the second day all will bike the 64 miles back to your car at the starting point.
+The ride lets riders choose for the first day whether to go 64 or 101 miles (a metric century or a century ride!), and the second day all will bike the 64 miles back to the cars at the starting point.

 The ride will be well-supported.
 Numerous old train depots have been converted into quaint welcome centers all along the route who love to see cyclists coming through.
 We’ll be providing numerous snack stops as described below and we’ll even have a support vehicle that could meet you at the nearest intersection for emergency pick-up in a real crunch.